Rudolf Steiner on Education

 ◊ [Behavior] Chap.
 10 is also brief.
 It deals with discipline.
 Two short quotes:

-• “If there is one persistent offender in a class, he might be made to feel ashamed in front of his comrades.
-If the offense continues, it becomes a matter of deliberation and possible action by the whole College of Teachers.” — Ibid., p.
-69. This sounds better than the corporal punishment Steiner sometimes advocated [see “Slaps”.]
-At Waldorf schools, the “College of Teachers” is usually the inner circle of the faculty — those teachers who are devoted to Anthroposophy, studying it (hence “college”) and discussing it with one another.
+This sounds better than the corporal punishment Steiner sometimes discussed [see “Slaps”.]
+At Waldorf schools, the “College of Teachers” is usually the inner circle of the faculty — those teachers who are devoted to Anthroposophy, studying it and discussing it with one another.
 At some Waldorf schools, the term may apply to the entire faculty.

-• “Generally speaking, the class teacher arrangement, whereby one teacher is closely connected with a particular class over a period of eight years, has advantages when it comes to dealing with behavioural problems.
-The class teacher knows the children very well, and they know him (or her).
-If the teacher studies the temperaments of the children, he [sic] will acquire a useful means of exercising control.” — Ibid., p.
-70. At Waldorf schools, one teacher may have primary responsibility for a group of students for many years.
+At Waldorf schools, one teacher may have primary responsibility for a group of students for many years.
 My first "class teacher" shepherded my class until fifth grade, then she was replaced by a teacher who took us through eighth grade, after which we had a "class advisor" who steered us through high school.
 Whether or not this "class teacher arrangement" is good, any benefit is severely reduced when Waldorf teachers rely on the outmoded, empty concept of "the temperaments of the children" to try to understand and control their students.
+[If you haven't done so already, see “Humouresque”, and "Temperaments".]

 Certainly the disposition of a teacher — her/his his moods, attitudes, character flaws and strengths — can affect children deeply.
-But don’t worry too much about anything Steiner said, above.
+But don’t worry too much about anything Steiner said in such matters.
 He was pushing his extremely faulty form of medicine [see “Steiner’s Quackery”].
 The temperaments as he described them do not exist.
 The same goes for such phantoms of his imagination as the "rhythmic system" — it is fictitious.
-Still, we might wonder why a Waldorf school would employ any teacher who is prone to “sudden outbursts" or who produces “ very little outflowing warmth", etc. However, under Steiner’s scheme, all four temperaments have drawbacks, and all humans fall into these four categories, so schools must accept teachers who have these limitations.
+Still, we might wonder why a Waldorf school would employ any teacher who is prone to “sudden outbursts" or who produces “very little outflowing warmth," etc. However, under Steiner’s scheme, all four temperaments have drawbacks, and all humans fall into these four categories, so schools must accept teachers who have these limitations.
 The great ideal for Waldorf teachers is not possession of any particular temperament but devotion to Anthroposophy.
-To repeat one of Steiner’s most essential quotations (it cannot be repeated too often, IMO): “As Waldorf teachers, we must be true anthroposophists in the deepest sense of the word in our innermost feeling.” [endnote 25 redux]
+To repeat one of Steiner’s most essential quotations (it cannot be repeated too often, IMO):

 History: “We are all part of history, a fact which is considerably reinforced if we can accept the idea of reincarnation.
 Events are symptoms of inner processes, of spiritually guided progress.” — RUDOLF STEINER ON EDUCATION, p.
-97. This is Anthroposophical doctrine, which indeed underlies the study of history at Waldorf schools.
+98. This is Anthroposophical doctrine, which indeed underlies the study of history at Waldorf schools.
 [See “Oh My Word” and “Evolution, Anyone?”]
-Note that, in the Waldorf belief system, the true essence of history is spiritual: It is the story of mankind's evolution from an extremely dull consciousness in the phase called Old Saturn, on our way toward an extremely elevated form of conscious that we will attain in a phase called Future Vulcan.
+Note that, in the Waldorf belief system, the true essence of history is spiritual: History is the tale of mankind's evolution from an extremely dull consciousness in the phase called Old Saturn, on our way toward an extremely elevated form of conscious that we will attain in a phase called Future Vulcan.
 It is a "spiritually guided progress," with most of the guidance coming from the gods.
 [See "Everything" and "Matters of Form".]
 We evolve over the span of millennia, because we are born and reborn many, many times.
 This is the context in which Steiner said that Waldorf students should be taught about reincarnation.
 “For the seventh, eighth, and ninth grade independent religious instruction we could move into a freer form and give a theoretical explanation about such things as life before birth and after death.”
-Note the references to “religious instruction" in Waldorf schools.
-We’ll return to this.

-Geology: “We can show that the British isles have risen and sunk four times and thus follow the path of geology back to the concept of the ancient Atlantis ...
+Geology: Wilkinson tucks geology into his description of geology [p.
+106], but he has little to say about it.
+So let's turn to Steiner himself.
+Geology, like to much else, leads to belief in Atlantis, in Waldorf education.
+“We can show that the British isles have risen and sunk four times and thus follow the path of geology back to the concept of the ancient Atlantis ...
 [W]e should not be afraid to speak about the Atlantean land with the children.
 We should not skip that ...
 The only thing is, you will need to disavow normal geology since the Atlantean catastrophe occurred in the seventh or eighth millennium.” — FACULTY MEETINGS WITH RUDOLF STEINER, p.
 25.

 Music, Art, Eurythmy: See “Magical Arts” — it covers most of what Wilkinson and Steiner mention here.